DuserQ/HTBChallenges/Very Easy/Crypto/Digital Safety Annex/README.md

 Eureka!, we found the stored messages. we are on track. the last thing to do is to find the steps that get throught to output this.

 ## Explotation
+knowing all these information the only way to retraive the messages is using the option 3 in he menu. but we required some information about the mesage
+before:
+*k value
+*x value
+*message id